 Networking is a great way for you to receive – and offer – business support.
 It plays a key role in establishing any new business, or growing one, while it can also make a positive impact when it comes to showcasing a brand or product and sharing ideas.

-It’s a really useful way of meeting people who can help you solve a problem, too.
+It’s a really useful way of meeting people who can help you solve a problem, too, as you bid to turn your business ambition into something tangible.

 Admin is one of the biggest issues that businesses face.
 If you decided to take the plunge, set up your business and sell your own products and services, it can be a bit of a shock to see how much admin there is to deal with.